ContentChef/contentchef-go/README.md

 	SpaceID string
 	// The http client to communicate with the ContentChef API Client *http.Client
-	//targetDateResolver is used to retrieve contents in the preview channel in a specific dare different from the current date
+	// TargetDate is used to retrieve contents in the preview channel in a specific dare different from the current date TargetDate time.Time
-	// a valid targetDateResolver must return a valid date expressed using the ISO format like 2019-08-16T12:22:232Z TargetDateResolver func() string
 }
 ```